Jerome3590/aws-lambda-r-setup/README.md

 Using R with a Python handler.

-handler.py and example.r are my test files..plan to do some additional testing in AWS, Oracle, and Google cloud environments
+handler.py and example.r are my test files..plan to extend out with AWS Step Functions and R BioConducter packages if doable.

 # aws-lambda-r-setup